License agreement for the use of the MailUp Platform

 7.5.3 Further Conditions for Audits.
 To conduct an audit:

-(a) the Controller shall send the request for audit to the Controller pursuant to Section 7.5.2(a) as described in Section 12.1 (MailUp Contacts), giving notice of at least 15 (fifteen) working days, it being understood that such activities may not be conducted by the Controller more than once (1 time) per year and, in any case, if less than 12 (twelve) months have passed since the last audit by the Controller;
+(a) (a) the Data Controller shall send the request for audit to the Controller pursuant to Section 7.5.2(a) as described in Section 12.1 (MailUp Contacts), giving notice of at least 15 (fifteen) working days, it being understood that such activities may not be conducted by the Controller more than once (1 time) per year and, in any case, if less than 12 (twelve) months have passed since the last audit by the Controller;

 (b) upon receipt of a request pursuant to Section 7.5.3(a) from the Controller, MailUp undertakes to discuss and agree in advance on the start date, scope and duration, security and confidentiality controls applicable to the audit pursuant to Section 7.5.2(a);